khaizerdn/Doxion/README.md

 The document submission system of Cavite State University with an interactive React-based web application integrated with kiosk interfaces and scalable smart lockers powered by Raspberry Pi and ESP8266, significantly improving operational efficiency and user experience for students and faculty.

+Members:
+- Khaizer D. Noguera – Software Engineer
+- Mark Lawrence P. Lindo – Hardware Engineer
+- Vhane Lexter Alcasura – Product Development Engineer

+Note: While each member had a primary area of focus, all contributed across various aspects of the project to ensure the system's optimal functionality and overall success.

 ![App Screenshot](/Doxion.gif)

 Full Documentation: Soon!